denmedius/pyaudisam/README.md

 It probably works as is with earlier versions, but not below python 3.9 as specified in [setup.py](https://github.com/denmedius/pyaudisam/blob/main/setup.py) and pandas 2.1 (but you'll need to run the whole test suite first to make sure).

 If you need Python 3.8 compatibility, you can:
-* use the 1.1.0 release (but you'll be limited to pandas 1.x),
+* or: use the 1.1.0 release (but you'll be limited to pandas 1.x),
-* tweak this (source) release, but at your own risks, because for sure you'll have to do some fixes (hint: run the whole test suite to see what's happening).
+* or: tweak the latest source release, but at your own risks, because for sure you'll have to do some fixes (hint: run the whole test suite to see what's happening).

 As for testing dependencies:
 * pytest, pytest-cov,